 The main business of Agdhi is to detect seed defects, diagnose crop diseases, and build farmer networks.
 By applying connected devices to seeds and crops, Agdhi is able to use AI and computer vision technology to find out problematic seeds or crops and send the data back to mobile apps for customers to manage their farming works better.

-IoT in Agriculture on TECHDesign
+IoT in Agriculture at TECHDesign